PubSubNet/pubsubnet-spec/DESCRIPTION.md

 A decentralised message board protocol for the modern era.

 What does "decentral" mean?
-Every modern social media platform stores your password and preferences, the content you create and consume, and everything else you do on their servers.
-They only let you interact with your data through their applications, and the source code of their applications is not available to the users.
+Every modern social media platform stores your password hash and preferences, the content you create and consume, and everything else you do on their servers.
+They only let you interact with your data through their applications, and the source code and raw data of their applications is not available to the users.

 This asymmetry allows for the profitable collection of personal data about you, so that you may use their service.